Jack Alabaster: 1950s

+Alabaster was born in Invercargill, one of three sons and a daughter of Harold and Mary Alabaster.
+He and his brothers attended Southland Boys' High School, a block away from their home.
+He represented New Zealand in basketball in the early 1950s.
+He was successful for the Southland cricket team but received no encouragement from Otago and was unable to break into the Otago team.
+Walter Hadlee noticed his potential, however, and it was while Hadlee was on the national selection panel that, aged 25, Alabaster was selected to play for New Zealand, despite having played no first-class cricket.

-Despite having played no first-class cricket Alabaster was selected for the New Zealand side to tour Pakistan and India in 1955–56.
-He played in five of the eight Tests but took only two wickets.
-He did, however, take 2 for 30 and 5 for 99 when the New Zealanders defeated Indian domestic side South Zone by an innings in Bangalore.
-Later that season Alabaster was a member of the team that won New Zealand's first Test victory, against West Indies at Eden Park, Auckland; he took two wickets as the West Indies were dismissed for their lowest Test score of 77.
+Alabaster was selected for the New Zealand side to tour Pakistan and India in 1955–56.
+He played in five of the eight Test matches but took only two wickets.
+He did, however, take 2 for 30 and 5 for 99 when the New Zealanders defeated the Indian domestic side South Zone by an innings in Bangalore.
+Along with most of the team, he suffered from illness.
+He said, "I played some of the matches merely because I could stand up on the morning of the game."
+On the tour he lost two and a half stone (about 16 kilograms).

+Later that season, back in New Zealand, Alabaster was a member of the team that won New Zealand's first Test victory, against West Indies at Eden Park, Auckland.
+He took two wickets as the West Indies were dismissed in the second innings for their lowest Test score of 77.

 Alabaster had successful domestic seasons in 1956–57 and 1957–58, in which season he took 36 wickets for 18.00, including 4 for 35 and 6 for 40 to help Otago beat Auckland at Dunedin.
 Otago also won the Plunket Shield, and Alabaster was selected to tour England in 1958.
 He showed good form in the early matches, taking 6 for 37 and 5 for 43 in an innings victory over Leicestershire.
 He took 4 for 46 in the first innings of the First Test at Edgbaston against England, but lost his spot after the Second Test.
 In assessing his tour, Wisden noted that he "spun the ball little" but deceived the batsmen with "his accuracy and variations of flight".

+After the 1958 tour, Alabaster realised he needed to learn how to bowl the googly to become a more effective bowler.
+Now established in the Otago team, he formed an effective partnership with the older leg-spinner Alex Moir: between 1957 and 1961 they played 20 matches together for Otago and took 212 wickets.